smartzplatform/tech-docs/Technical_WP_EN.md

 as an engine provided and utilised on the Smartz platform).
 To avoid confusing it with a constructor in the sense of object oriented programming, we will call the latter a "constructor function".
 In a more complicated case, a burn action may be available in a token.
 This can be implemented by means of adding a correspondent feature into the contract code or through
-inheritance: by means of connecting a token contract that has a Burn function (see "Burnable Token" in [erc20_token_constructor.py] (for instance in [erc20_token_constructor.py](https://github.com/smartzplatform/SDK/blob/ba8230d39e94f70a30e716f4f1e48ddd4e702432/constructor_examples/erc20_token_constructor.py)) as a parent contract).
+inheritance: by means of connecting a token contract that has a Burn function (see "Burnable Token" in [erc20_token_constructor.py](https://github.com/smartzplatform/SDK/blob/ba8230d39e94f70a30e716f4f1e48ddd4e702432/constructor_examples/erc20_token_constructor.py)) as a parent contract).
 This may require adding an additional logic that helps align the parent-class contract with the child-class contract.
 (see `transfer`, `transferFrom`, `burn` in [SmartzToken](https://github.com/smartzplatform/sale/blob/6a00b30ccaa3dabc515ad7dfd29bbd85848c9603/contracts/SmartzToken.sol)).